jlaurito/CUNY_IS608/README.md

 If you aren't familiar with git, you may want to look through [GitHub's Introduction to git](http://try.github.io/levels/1/challenges/1).

-The only git commands I will expect you to know to get through the assignments for class are '''git clone''' and '''git checkout'''.
-For your final project, you will also have to understand '''git add''', '''git commit''', '''git pull''' and '''git push'''.
+The only git commands I will expect you to know to get through the assignments for class are `git clone` and `git checkout`.
+For your final project, you will also have to understand `git add`, `git commit`, `git pull` and `git push`.
 Six commands in all.
 I know you can do it!

 ### What We Will Be Doing Here ###